zcash/sapling-mpc/README.md

     ```
     Hi, Tronz,

-      I'm Brown, apply to participate in MPC project, my available time is 2020-01-20 ~ 2020-01-22,
+      I'm Brown Jiang, apply to participate in MPC project, my available time is 2020-01-20 ~ 2020-01-22,
       8:00~10:00 am, UTC+8.
 As a student of Peking University, I live in Beijing China now, focus on
       Blockchain technology.

     Your sincerely，
-    Brown
+    Brown Jiang
     ```
 2. TRONZ will send you an email about the time for you to participate in MPC.